09 Jul 4 Reasons Why You Should Intensify Your Pilates Practice

 Maybe you’ve been doing Pilates for weeks, or years now.
 But it’s been a once or twice a week kind of thing.
 You haven’t really given yourself a proper chance to master it.

-“Intensity is key,” Gilson says, explaining his rationale for leading a two-week intensive Summer Staycation challenge.
+“Intensity is key,” Gilson says.
 “It’s about keeping your momentum, giving yourself no space between the classes.”
 It may sound a bit overwhelming to those who have been ingrained to set aside days for “rest and recovery.”
 However, the beauty of Pilates is that you don’t need to recover if you do it properly.

 He qualifies: “I make sure my clients know their bodies, that they don’t hurt themselves.
 It’s about working the right way, challenging the body without injury.
 It’s the safest exercise out there.”